BalajiAI/VICReg/README.md

 **Keywords:** Self-supevised Learning, Representation Learning

 ## Introduction
 Self Supervised Learning (SSL) is one of the hottest topic in AI/ML at the moment.
 SSL is a method for learning representations from unlabeled data.
-While Self-supervised learning has made a huge success in Natural Language Processing (Eg: BERT, GPT), SSL has shown significant progress only in the recent years (Eg: [DINO](https://arxiv.org/abs/2104.14294)).
+While Self-supervised learning has made a huge success in Natural Language Processing (Eg: BERT, GPT), SSL has shown significant progress in Computer vision only in the recent years (Eg: [DINO](https://arxiv.org/abs/2104.14294)).

 There are 2 popular methods for SSL applied to Vision, Contrastive Learning and Non-Contrastive Learning methods.
 Joint embedding architecture (JEA) is a core part behind these 2 methods.
 In simple terms, JEA consists of two networks which are trained to produce similar embeddings for different views of the same image.
 Siamese network is a popular instance of JEA, where the two networks share the same weights.